 Signs and symptoms of insomnia

-Insomnia is difficulty in sleeping; sleeplessness, wakefulness and restlessness.
+Insomnia is difficulty in initiating or maintaining sleep.
 One may have an inability to fall asleep or to remain sleeping long enough to feel rested.
-This is a problem, especially if the restlessness continues for a long time.
+This is a problem, especially if the sleeplessness continues for a long time.

 The condition is not a disorder in itself, but may be caused by any of various problems, such as physical disorders, fear, stress, anxiety, depression or stress.
 Insomnia can also be caused by an addiction to medications, caffeine, nicotine, alcohol or other heavier drugs.

 Insomnia is categorized depending on how long it lasts and how often it occurs.
 Acute insomnia means that you suffer from sleep problems for a few weeks.
-If you suffer from insomnia for a longer period (at least three nights/week for at least a month), you have chronic insomnia.
+If you suffer from insomnia for a longer period (at least three nights/week for at least three months), you have chronic insomnia.

 Common signs and symptoms of insomnia